niccokunzmann/niccokunzmann.github.io/essays/_posts/2016-09-02-Mediation-vs-who-is-right.md

-who is right?

 ---
 layout: post
-title: "How can we deal with this?" vs. "Who is right?"
+title: "How can we deal with this? vs. Who is right?"
 language: en
 ---